 Financial Plan: $0 or $2 Mill Rate Increase

 The current bond indebtedness will expire September 2019.
-This allows Andover the ideal opportunity to reinvest in its community and students.
-The proposed bond election is for a 17-year bond that will be paid off in 2034.
+The bond issue is for a 17-year bond that will be paid off in 2034.
 Interest rates are estimated at 3.5 percent which are near historically low levels for the past 50 years.
 Current legislation says the state will pay 24 percent of the principal and interest of the bond issue, totaling $45,312,000.
-Proposition 1, which includes projects that the district believes are the highest need and priority, consists of $168.8 million that results in NO bond mill rate increase where Proposition 2 includes additions consisting of $19.805 million worth of projects that would result in a 2.3 mill rate increase.
-The mill rate increase on a $100,000 home would be 2.3 mills - $26.45 per year, just over $2 per month.
+Proposition 1, consists of $168.8 million that results in NO bond mill rate increase where Proposition 2 includes additions consisting of $19.805 million worth of projects that results in a 2.3 mill rate increase.
+The mill rate increase on a $100,000 home will be 2.3 mills - $26.45 per year, just over $2 per month.